This post was most recently updated on April 6th, 2018

 Life is much more than a job.

-Your family needs you more than your boss need you.
+Your family needs you more than your company need you.

 I have seen people getting ahead in career without spending extra time in office.
 Find such people and learn from them.
 Your job is only a part of your life.
 It’s not your life.
 And life is meant to be lived my friends, not only to breathe.

-Did I visit that event?
+Did I visit that entreprenurial event I told you?
 Of course I did.
 And I am glad I did.
-I learned more in few hours than I learned in my 5 years of job.
+I learned more in few hours than I learned in my my 6 years of job.